lucadibello/RoadSense/specification/project_specification.md

 - **Anomaly Differentiation**: Distinguish between normal road features (i.e. speed bumps, potholes, manholes, etc) and hazardous road conditions.

+- **Road network coverage**: To achieve an extensive coverage of the road network and minimize discrepancies between single measurements an actual road state a swarm of sensor nodes installed in different cars is needed.
+Untilization of vehicles owned by public services (i.e. buses, dump trucks, etc.) can be utilized as well as vehicles of private volunteers.
+Further offers to businesses with large car fleets (i.e. Taxi companies, Ride Share companies, etc.) can be made to further increase measuring devices.

 - **Continuous system calibration**: Each IoT device should be calibrated to the vehicle it is installed in, taking into account the vehicle's characteristics and driving conditions.
 This calibration should be simple and possibly automatically.
 This can be archieved by a first calibration phase coupled to an initial parameter set.

 - **Scalability**: The system should be highly scalable to potentially handle data from thousands of vehicles simultaneously.